MetaMask/metamask-improvement-proposals/MIP-Template.md

 created: 2023-04-28
 ---
 > [!NOTE]
-> Rename this file to mip-x.md in your proposal (numbering will automatically be applied when merged).
-If more than one MIP will be submitted, then posting a separate PR for each one is recommended.
+> Rename this file to mip-x.md in your proposal.
+If more than one MIP will be submitted, then a suffix can be added to each file as mip-x-foo.md, mip-x-bar.md, etc. MIP numbering will automatically be applied with renamed filenames when merged.

 ["Status" should be one of: Draft | Review | Last Call | Accepted | Implemented | Postponed | Declined | Discontinued]